Core Idea

 1. Career Ladder

-- Bad ladders are: vague, peer-comparative (“better than half the team”), or lists of technologies with no behavioural grounding
+- Bad ladders are: vague, peer-comparative, or lists of technologies with no behavioural grounding

 2. Designations

-- The label applied to each person at a point in time (their current level in the ladder)
+- The label applied to each person at a point in time, assigned through a consistent documented process

 3. Review Cycles